 4. Keep the focus on the customer

 In uncomfortable clashes between two partners, it’s easy to lose sight of the customer.
-Unfortunately, channel conflict can have potential negative consequences on your end-customers.
-This can include customers not getting the best price or delayed orders.
+Yet the sad truth is that channel conflict can have potential negative consequences on your end users, such as delayed orders or disengaged customer service.

 Despite both sides of the partnership wanting to close the deal, the customer comes first.
-Sometimes you’ll need to remind your partners of this.
-Communicating this can prevent hurt feelings.
+By reminding your partners of this, you can lessen the emotional blow as you seek a quick solution.

 5. Limit the number of channel partners to better avoid conflict

 This strategy is last because it may not apply to all industries.
 For software and technology companies, reducing the number of channel partners creates exclusivity.
 It also motivates your partners to invest their time and energy into you.
-Plus, having less known competitors reduces the frequency of channel conflicts.
+Plus, having less known partners competing with one another naturally reduces the frequency of channel conflicts.

-To reduce channel conflict, prevention is key.
+Advance planning is key to avoiding and resolving channel conflict.
 Cohesive communication and tangible investments in your partnerships make them stronger.
-Creating fair rules and processes offer clean resolutions and prevents partner conflicts from turning ugly.
+Creating fair rules and strategic processes offer clean resolutions and prevent partner conflicts from turning ugly.
 Forethought goes a long way when it comes to creating long-lasting, profitable partnerships.